DOCK-PI3/ESTACION-PRO/ANDROID-DEV.md

 Note that your imported apps and games are not automatically updated when you add or remove them from your device, you need to run the import tool after any changes and/or remove entries manually from the gamelist view.

 It's possible to scrape Android apps and games using ScreenScraper, but at the time of writing the amount of entries in their database is somehow limited.
-It's therefore encouraged to participate in improving this situation by contributing metadata and media to their database, this will benefit everyone in the long run.
+It's therefore encouraged to participate in improving this situation by contributing metadata and media to their database.

 ## Running ES-DE as the Android home app